 Once a week our English, Environmental Science, US History, and World History classes merge together and move off campus into our surrounding communities for an afternoon of hands-on, transdisciplinary investigation.
-During this time our communities become our classroom and students get to explore the various ways in which our two cross curricular units, Human Ecology and Storytelling, manifest in our world.
+During this time our communities become our classroom and students get to explore the various ways in which Human Ecology manifests in our world.

 Bridge gives students the time to speak, interview, and consult with various experts.
-It also provides an opportunity for students to further explore the units and questions that knit each of their OA classes together.
+It also provides an opportunity for students to further explore the interdisciplinary questions that knit each of their OA classes together.
 Students may also be asked to draw on their math, craft, wilderness, and community-building skills.
 This key curricular component is co-taught by all faculty members alongside local community members and various experts.